 McLuhan did not discover a new domain of investigation.
-What he did discover was how to specify its elements – media – and thereby to advance investigation of this domain towards an ever-increasing number of new sciences.
+What he did discover was a pathway to the specification of its elements -– media –- and thereby to the ongoing collective investigation of this domain, inevitably leading to an ever-increasing number of new sciences.
 Hence the name: McLuhan’s New Sciences.

 In Understanding Media McLuhan observes: